SamDamDing/Blader/README.md

 # Blader
 ### By ark_ryl
-Generate (as of now, empty) Halo .shader files from FBX files.
+Generate (as of now, mostly empty) Halo .shader files from FBX files.

 Tired of having to manually create dozens and dozens of shader files for your new map?
 Well tire no more!
 This tool analyzes exported FBX files and will produce all the .shader tags